7 Best DSMN8 Alternatives for Employee Advocacy in 2026

 ConnectSafely: The Inbound Authority Alternative

 Most employee advocacy platforms solve the same problem the same way: curate content centrally, push it to employees, gamify sharing.
-ConnectSafely takes a different approach entirely at $39/month.
+ConnectSafely takes a different approach entirely from USD $10/month.

 Instead of distributing pre-approved corporate content, ConnectSafely helps each employee build their own LinkedIn authority.
 AI-powered engagement tools help employees comment meaningfully on industry conversations, create original posts, and attract inbound connections—all with zero ban risk and full LinkedIn compliance.